nacengineer/trivial_sso/README.md

 Note: Setting the [ActionDispatch#expires](http://api.rubyonrails.org/classes/ActionDispatch/Cookies.html) on the cookie is just a convenience to make sure it gets cleared by the browser.

-The actual expiration date that is enforced by the application  is what is encoded in the cookie.
+The actual expiration date that is enforced by the application  is what is encoded in the cookie.4

+Essentiall it is all boiled down to the follwoing...

+### create a userdata hash

 ```ruby
 # Create a hash of data we want to store in the cookie.